3dgen/cppwasm-book/en/ch5-net/ch5-01-http.md

 	}
 ```

 The core idea of the above code is that we bind a callback handler object `cb` for each `XHRGet()` request.
-When the http request is completed, the bound `cb` object will be called to handle the event.
+When the HTTP request is completed, the bound `cb` object will be called to handle the event.

 Compile with the following command: